WAcry/wacry.github.io/content/posts/1735112650761-0-1-Knapsack-Problem/index.md

 }
 ```

-## If the number of solutions is required
+## If the Number of Solutions is Required

-In addition to outputting the maximum total value that can be obtained, we also need to output "how many different selection methods can achieve this maximum total value".
-The following introduces **how to count the number of solutions** in the 01 knapsack problem.
+Not only should the maximum total value that can be obtained be output, but also "how many different selection methods can achieve this maximum total value".
+The following describes **how to count the number of solutions** in the 01 knapsack problem.

-### 2D DP Counting Solutions
+### 2D DP for Counting Solutions

-The following explains using 2D DP as an example.
+The following uses 2D DP as an example for explanation.

 - Define state:
-  - `dp[i][j]` represents "the maximum value that can be obtained when considering the first i items and the capacity (volume limit) is j."
+  - `dp[i][j]` represents "the maximum value that can be obtained when considering the first i items with a capacity (volume limit) of j".
-  - `ways[i][j]` represents "the **number of solutions** corresponding to obtaining the maximum value when considering the first i items and the capacity is j."
+  - `ways[i][j]` represents "the **number of solutions** corresponding to the maximum value obtained when considering the first i items with a capacity of j".

-- State Transition:
+- State transition:
-  1. If the i-th item is not selected:
+  1. If the $i$-th item is not selected:
      $$
        \text{dp}[i][j] = \text{dp}[i-1][j],
        \quad
        \text{ways}[i][j] = \text{ways}[i-1][j]
      $$
-  2. If the i-th item is selected (provided $ j \ge s_i $):
+  2. If the $i$-th item is selected (provided that $ j \ge s_i $):
      $$
        \text{dp}[i][j]
          = \text{dp}[i-1][j - s_i] + v_i,